superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 - Salient extraction and abstraction techniques achieve _better summarization_.
 Reader agents condense complex information from retrieved passages into concise, coherent, highly informative summaries.
 - Prompt hybridization achieves _optimized prompting_.
 Orchestrator agents balance prompt and ranked context data for more coherent outcome prompts.
 - Flexible, modular architecture _enables easy horizontal scaling_ and optional _incorporation of new data sources_.
 You can enhance iteratively over time by adding more agents (e.g., a visualizer agent to inspect system behavior), or substituting alternative implementations of any agent.

-These benefits of multi-agent over single-agent RAG have been demonstrated in experiments [any examples?].

 Let's look at an implementation of multi-agent RAG, and then look under the hood of the agents that make up multi-agent RAG, examining their logic, sequence, and possible optimizations.